hraberg/cljs2go/README.md

 *Way to Go!* -- [Siobhan Sharpe](http://londonist.com/2012/07/did-boris-write-twenty-twelve-way-to-go-gag.php)

+**[2015-08-01] Was based on ClojureScript 0.0-2411 in 2014, and passes (most of) the tests, though the compiler is JVM based.
+Should be redone on top of self hosted [ClojureScript 1.7](http://swannodette.github.io/2015/07/29/clojurescript-17/) at some point.**

 **ClojureScript to Go**.
 Implemented as an overlay onto ClojureScript, instead of a fork.
 Go is emitted from `cljs.go.compiler`, which is a patched version of `cljs.compiler`.
 At run time, a thin JS compatibility is provided to avoid having to touch `cljs.core`, these `js` and `goog` packages aren't intended for end-user usage.